Harshal0902/MedX/README.md

 ## 🔐 Use of Solana

 We are using Solana for building a secure decentralized and secure payment platform.
 It is a decentralized, distributed, and open-source blockchain that is designed to be a secure, scalable, and reliable platform for smart contracts.
-Solana is a blockchain that is designed to be a secure, scalable, and reliable platform for smart contracts.

 ## 📄 Use of GitHub